UniMath/agda-unimath/src/metric-spaces/limits-of-sequences-metric-spaces.lagda.md

     map-is-inhabited short-map-limit-modulus-sequence-Metric-Space
 ```

-### If two sequences have limits in metric spaces, their zip has a limit in the product space
+### If two sequences have limits in metric spaces, their pairing has a limit in the product space

 The converse has yet to be proved.